DI unit: Purpose

 There are two related purposes for a direct box: audio and electrical.
 The audio purpose is to deliver a clean, unaltered instrument signal to a mixing console or recording device, where it may be processed using other devices (equalization, compression, modulation, reverberation, etc.) to meet the needs of the audio production.
 Without a direct box, an instrument or microphone needs to be connected to an amplifier, which might then be connected to a speaker, another microphone, and then to the mixing console.
 These electronic stages and cables can color the sound in ways that some audio engineers and musicians find undesirable.
 Of course the reverse is true—many times musicians and audio engineers seek this coloring because it fits the style of music or recording.

 The electrical purpose of a direct box is to bridge the impedance of the input and output.
-Most electronic instruments and microphones cannot be plugged directly into the "line" input of mixing boards or recording devices because of impedance mismatch.
-Instruments and microphones are typically high impedance, whereas line inputs are low impedance.
-Impedance mismatch is an electrical problem that can have severe audio consequences—loss of signal power, ringing, distortion, etc. Long cable lengths can exacerbate these problems, especially electrical noise and ambient signals.
+Most electronic instruments and microphones cannot be plugged directly into the pre-amplifier inputs of mixing boards or recording devices because of impedance mismatch.
+Instruments are typically high impedance, whereas microphone inputs are low impedance.

 The direct box takes a high impedance, unbalanced signal and converts it to a low impedance, balanced signal.
 This allows the signal to be sent over long cable runs without signal loss, and greater rejection of interference due to the benefit of common mode rejection in a balanced signal.
-Furthermore, it allows the low impedance signal be sent to the input preamp of a mixing console which is designed to accept input from low impedance microphones.
+Furthermore, it allows the low impedance signal to be sent to the input preamp of a mixing console which is designed to accept input from low impedance microphones.

-Because all cables used in live sound and recording are "capacitive", long cables used without a DI box can become a low‑pass filter which reduces the high end frequencies.
-Using a DI box provides a balanced cable output, which reduces radio frequency noise and electromagnetic problems coming from lighting systems.
-Most microphone cables are balanced XLR cables; the output from an electric bass or electric guitar is usually through a 1/4" unbalanced cable.
-Another advantage of DI units is that the DI contains a ground conduction to provide galvanic isolation that can eliminate a ground‑loop hum.
+Because all cables are capacitive, long cables used in live sound and recording can become a low‑pass filter which reduces the high end frequencies when used with high-impedance source.
+Another advantage of DI units is that the DI contains a transformer to provide galvanic isolation that can eliminate a ground‑loop hum.